Arizona Reverse Mortgages

 Our reverse mortgage application process is broken down into four steps:

-Then, a counselor approved by HUD will review the information we provide you, run the numbers for a second time, and serve as an unbiased helping hand throughout the process.
+Next, a counselor approved by HUD will review the information we provide you, run the numbers for a second time, and serve as an unbiased helping hand throughout the process.

-Once your application is approved and your loan is processed, we distribute your loan proceeds as a lump-sum, monthly installment, or line of credit, provided that all appropriate payouts have been made.
+Once your application is approved and your loan is processed, we distribute your loan proceeds either as a lump-sum, monthly installment, or line of credit, provided that all appropriate payouts have been made.

 The FHA may insure a HECM on eligible single-family homes, condominiums, duplexes, triplexes, and quadruplexes; multi-family properties with more than five units are considered commercial and do not qualify.